drgfragkos/gLuhn.py/README.md

 $ python gLuhn.py 1111222233334444
 [+] Valid PAN  True

-If you give a potential PAN where one or more specific digits are not known (mark them with question marks) , the output will be:
+If you provide a potential PAN where one or more specific digits are not known (as you need to represent them with question marks), the output will be:

 $ python gLuhn.py 111122?233334444
 Attempting to generate 10 PAN combinations for: 111122?233334444